 I feel most rollerbladers, including myself, never really learned how to actually skate.
 And what I mean is having proper form, proper push, etc..
 Do you feel like this as well, if do you feel you have proper form now?
 How did you learn proper form?

 I wish I could say I have proper form now, it’s become way better, but I am always trying to improve and learn.
-I agree that many of us aggressive skaters never took the time to learn, lucky for us we are at an advantage when learning because we have a strong base already.
-I constantly watch videos, Powerslide has great Powerskating tutorial videos on youtube, Pascal Briand makes great tutorials as well, old Eddy Matzger double push videos and seminars are gold, all on youtube.
+Agreed that many of us aggressive skaters never took the time to learn, lucky for us we are at an advantage when learning because we have a strong base already.
+I constantly watch videos, Powerslide has great Powerskating tutorial videos on YouTube, Pascal Briand makes great tutorials as well, old Eddy Matzger double push videos and seminars are gold, all on YouTube.
 Chad Hedrick double push videos in slo-mo will show you the truth.

 You’ve had major improvements in your speed on long skates.
 What training has helped the most?
 What are the most important factors for achieving speed?
 Form?
 Muscles?
 Do you think there is still things that you need to learn to achieve more even speed?